 Our site is broken down into categories that serve as navigation buttons:

-Students: We want to show young people a variety of ways to explore and learn about Earth, our solar system and the universe.
-We have games for kids of all ages.
+Learn: We want to show young people a variety of ways to explore and learn about Earth, our solar system and the universe.
+We have activities and projects for students of all ages.
 We also provide information about competitions for students who take a shine to the natural sciences, computer science and engineering.
-There are also tips for how to pursue careers in these fields.
-One of our biggest tips is to look at our internship page and see the wide range of student opportunities we offer to undergraduates, graduates and post doctoral students.
-We also have a limited number of internships for high school students who are 16 or older.
+There are also resources for students interested in delving even deeper into the world of science, technology, engineering and mathematics and learning more about NASA and JPL missions.

-Teachers: NASA and JPL offer a wide range of free resources and teacher training to elementary, middle and high school teachers.
-There are an endless number of Web sites devoted to giving teachers advice and tips.
+Teach: NASA and JPL offer a wide range of free resources and teacher training to elementary, middle and high school teachers.
+There are an endless number of websites devoted to giving teachers advice and tips.
 We want to help teachers find the best activities and resources so we put up only those items that we truly recommend.
-Our Staff Picks page features activities our staff uses when they visit classrooms or workshops.

-Informal Education: If you work for, or are a member of, a museum, science center, library, after school program or club, this section is for you.
+Inspire: If you're an informal educator, like a parent or group leader, or you work for, or are a member of, a museum, science center, library, after school program or club, this section is for you.
 NASA and JPL have a wide range of resources and programs for groups that want to explore science, engineering and space.
 We also have activities for all levels of space enthusiasts.

 Below is a list of contacts.
 Please be advised that due to the amount of work, we cannot guarantee a response to all questions.